zrythm/zrythm/CONTRIBUTING.md

   GNU style is preferable

 # INCLUDE ORDER
-standard C library headers go first in alphabetic order, then local headers in alphabetic order, then GTK or libdazzle headers, then all other headers in alphabetic order
+standard C library headers go first in alphabetic order, then local headers in alphabetic order, then GTK or glib headers, then all other headers in alphabetic order

 # LINE LENGTH
 Please keep lines within 60 characters

 # LICENSING
 If you contributed significant (for copyright purposes) amounts of code, you may add your copyright notice (name, year and optionally email/website) at the top of the file, otherwise you agree to assign all copyrights to Alexandros Theodotou, the main author.
-You should only license your code under GPLv3+ like the rest of the project to ensure software freedom.
+You agree that all your changes will be licensed under the GPLv3+ like the rest of the project.

 # TROUBLESHOOTING
 ## Getting random GUI related errors with no trace in valgrind or GTK warnings